Summer Curb Appeal Ideas

 Service the Air Conditioner

-While this does not exactly fall in the category of summer curb appeal, it is definitely a good idea to service the air conditioner before the high heat of summer arrives.
-Replace the filters, clean out the filter guard and maybe clean the outside unit if you have a central air conditioning system.
-Any other item will likely need to be handled by your regular repair man.
+While this does not exactly fall into the category of summer curb appeal, it is definitely a good idea to service the air conditioner before the high heat of summer arrives.
+Replace the filters, clean out the filter guard, and maybe clean the outside unit if you have a central air conditioning system.
+Any other item will likely need to be handled by your regular repairman.

 Freshen or Replace the Shutters